-4. Apply for licenses and permits to start your restaurant in Canada.
+4. Apply for licenses and permits to open your restaurant in Canada.

-Before starting your restaurant in Canada and opening its doors, you’ll need to apply for the proper licenses and permits.
+Before opening your restaurant in Canada and opening its doors, you’ll need to apply for the proper licenses and permits.

 Licenses and permits are issued by the province or territory where your restaurant will be located and are required by law.